AMVI Cuff Materials — Sterling Silver, Black Rhodium, Green Sapphire, Satin Finish — Atelier CPII

 Enquire further

-Near-black water surface texture — PVD coating depth reference
+Near-black water surface texture — black rhodium depth reference

 Close